Theme

 OpenAgents is a GitHub project presented around AI agent networks, modular collaboration, and protocol-flexible multi-agent systems.

 The repository presents OpenAgents as a framework for launching and connecting agent networks for collaborative work.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is